KNOWLEDGE MANAGEMENT: DESIGN GUIDELINES WEBSITE (DLS)

 Role: Senior UX Designer

-The design website was finally born and I took the lead on converting this huge document to an online, usable format.
+I took the lead on converting this monumental document to a fully functional, online, and usable format.
+My role was one of end-to-end execution and systems development:

 -

-I created page designs, layouts and all visuals for the website
+Architectural Build: I created the page designs, layouts, and all visuals for the website, building the section entirely in the Content Management System (CMS).

 -